Capture method — Demersal otter trawl

 Marine Stewardship Council (MSC)

-ICES scientists classify this stock as having full reproductive capacity or as healthy and fishing mortality is at a sustainable level.
+The spawning stock biomass is healthy and well above target, however fishing pressure is too high and above the required sustainable target level.
 The Norway NE Arctic offshore haddock fisheries and the demersal trawl fishery for haddock within the Norwegian and Russian EEZ and in international waters of the Barents Sea, have been certified as environmentally responsible fisheries by the Marine Stewardship Council (MSC).

 Haddock is a cold-temperate (boreal) species.
 It is a migratory fish, found in inshore shallow waters in summer and in deep water in winter.
 Smaller than cod, it can attain a length of 70-100 cm and can live for more than 20 years.
 It spawns between February and June, but mostly in March and April.
 In the North Sea, haddock become sexually mature at an age of 3-4 years and a length of 30-40 cm.
 Maturity occurs later and at greater lengths in more northern areas of its range.